eurolinux-enterprise-linux-sources/mysql-connector-java/src/docs/README.txt

        leads to performance increase for ColdFusion, which calls this method for every column on every table it sees, it appears).

-     * Added configuration properties to allow tuning of TCP/IP socket parameters:
+     * Added configuration properties to enable tuning of TCP/IP socket parameters:

           + tcpNoDelay - Should the driver set SO_TCP_NODELAY